Configuring Text User Inputs

 |---|---|---|---|

-| Secret | Marks this field as a password/secret, masking the user's entry. | — | — |
+| Secret | Marks this field as a password or secret, masking the user's entry. | — | — |

-| Minimum Characters | Specifies a minimum character length restriction | — | — |
+| Minimum Characters | Specifies a minimum character length restriction. | — | — |

-| Maximum Characters | Specifies a maximum character length restriction | — | — |
+| Maximum Characters | Specifies a maximum character length restriction. | — | — |

-| Invalid Characters | Identifies any invalid [restricted] characters | — | — |
+| Invalid Characters | Identifies any invalid (restricted) characters. | — | — |

-| Regular Expression | Defines the following options: | — | — |
+| Regular Expression | Validates the user's entry using a regex pattern. | — | — |

-| Characters to Strip | Specifies which character(s) to remove from the User Input after validation | — | — |
+| Characters to Strip | Removes specified character(s) from the User Input after validation. | — | — |

-| Padding | Specifies the padding direction (left/right), padding length, and padding character | — | — |
+| Padding | Specifies the padding direction (left/right), padding length, and padding character. | — | — |

 FAQs